engelkri/emmaspiro.github.io/_members/engel.md

 teaser: >
-    Kristen's work seeks to better understand user engagement with rumors, conspiracy theories, and interventions across online platforms.
+    Kristen studys user engagement with rumors, conspiracy theories, and interventions across online platforms.
 Kristen draws on human-computer interaction and data science techniques informed by social science to empirically measure and experimentally mitigate problematic interactions.
 Kristen's work aims to contribute to online trust and safety by aiding user disengagement from and resilience against rumors and conspiracy theories while minimizing harms.

 profile: